CamilleSS/bsa-initial-lectures/piracy-myths.md

 Pirated software cannot be trusted.
 Some of the licence buyers use this argument as the main one.
 Pirated copy is allegedly full of bugs, glitches.
 Also trojans and ransomware.
 This may be true if, for example, a person doesn't know that a torrent file cannot has .exe extension.

-A pirated copy is exactly a cracked *copy* of licensed software, so, in case we're downloading it from *trusted* sources, the only two things we should pay attention to, are that last patches are included and there are no embedded mods (if we\re talking about games).
+A pirated copy is exactly a cracked *copy* of licensed software, so, in case we're downloading it from *trusted* sources, the only two things we should pay attention to, are that last patches are included and there are no embedded mods (if we're talking about games).

 P.S.
 In addition to the paragraph above, there is one efficient (I guess) practice about fighting the malicious software:
 ```